-Divorce mediation is the process in which a neutral third party facilitates communication between the parties involved in a divorce settlement.
+Divorce Mediation on Long Island is the process in which a neutral third party facilitates communication between the parties involved in a divorce settlement.
 Mediation is sometimes referred to as an “amicus” or “amicable separation.”
 Mediation generally occurs prior to a divorce action.
 In some instances, it may be initiated by one spouse and used to resolve an existing dispute.
 However, if no agreement can be reached, then a divorce mediation is the next best alternative.
 This article will provide you with information about the process of divorce mediation.

 Divorce mediation is a preferable option because it allows the parties involved to get what they want without having to go to court.
 The mediator serves as an impartial party who helps to mediate the disputes between the parties.
 Unlike a trial, where each side is allowed to have their own attorney, the mediator is bound by the agreements reached in the mediation session.
 In some instances, the mediator may not necessarily side with one party over the other.